- Hide menu

 Huffman is also a writer whose work has been featured in The New York Times, Asia Society, Tricycle Magazine, The Wilson Quarterly, FRONTLINE and The China Digital Times.

 In 2009, Huffman covered Vortex 2, the world’s largest tornado research project for NBC and The Weather Channel.

-Brent Huffman is also an assistant professor at the Medill School of Journalism at Northwestern University where he teaches documentary production and theory.
+Brent Huffman is also an associate professor at the Medill School of Journalism at Northwestern University where he teaches documentary production and theory.